 Through the sales industry, businesses are able to contact the potential buyers of their products and services, inform these customers about features and benefits, answer customers' questions, negotiate prices, and take orders.

-About 5.7 million Americans work in sales-related jobs other than retail sales.
-About 1.8 million sell the products of wholesalers and manufacturers.
+About 14.3 million Americans work in sales-related jobs.
+About 1.7 million people sell the products of wholesalers and manufacturers.
 Another 1.8 million sell services such as advertising, insurance, and securities.
-About 91,000 are engaged in miscellaneous other forms of sales, such as sales engineering and telemarketing.
-About 247,000 manage sales.
+More than 220,000 are engaged in miscellaneous other forms of sales, such as sales engineering and telemarketing.
+About 405,000 are sales managers.

-Another way to divide sales workers is into two groups, inside and outside sales representatives.
+In terms of structure, sales workers can be divided into two groups, inside and outside sales representatives.
 Inside reps sell mostly by making phone calls from offices, although sometimes they use more advanced technologies.
 Often they make "cold calls" to potential customers who have had no previous contact, but they also field calls from customers who express interest in their products.
 Outside reps travel to visit customers, both existing and potential.
 They may give a presentation at a customer's work site or provide information at a trade show booth.

 Working in sales requires self-confidence and persistence.
 An anecdote that is often recounted in the industry (whether it is true or not) tells of a company that hires sales workers but routinely tells all applicants that they did not get the job; the company hires only those who persist in making the case for why they should not have been turned down.